YaronMiro/flashy-task-json-db/README.md

 ```bash
 docker-compose exec app vendor/bin/phpunit --testdox --colors ./tests/.
 ```
-once all tests pass it means everything is working as expected :)
+once all tests pass it means everything is working as expected :) :rocket:

 **Note:**: If you want to `SSH` into the container you will need to run the following command:
 ```bash